spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 where you can visualize and manipulate your project in a pictorial way.
 Alongside *Design View* there are a few 'dock widgets' that provide additional functionality:

-- *Project* provides a more concise view of your project, including:

-   - *Items* currently in the project, grouped by category:
-     Data Stores, Data Connections, Tools, Views, Importers and Exporters.
+* *Project* provides a more concise view of your project, including the *Items* that are currently in the project, grouped by category: Data Stores, Data Connections, Tools, Views, Importers, Exporters and Manipulators.
-   - *Tool specifications* available in the project.

-- *Properties* provides an interface to interact with the currently selected project item.
+* *Properties* provides an interface to interact with the currently selected project item.
-- *Event Log* shows relevant messages about every performed action.
+* *Event Log* shows relevant messages about every performed action.
-- *Process Log* shows the output of executed Tools.
+* *Process Log* shows the output of executed Tools.
-- *Julia console* provides an interface to interact with the Julia programming language, and also allows Spine Toolbox to execute Julia Tools.
+* *Julia console* provides an interface to interact with the Julia programming language, and also allows Spine Toolbox to execute Julia Tools.
-- *Python console* provides an interface to interact with the Python programming language, and also allows Spine Toolbox to execute Python Tools.
+* *Python console* provides an interface to interact with the Python programming language, and also allows Spine Toolbox to execute Python Tools.

+In addition to the Design view and the dock widgets, you have a *toolbar* with buttons for the most common tasks.

 .. tip:: You can drag-and-drop the Dock Widgets around the screen, customizing the interface at your will.